dhojnik/automated-mongodbcluster/README.rst

 >>> post.save()

-open a webbrower and open your fqdn.tld othewise the ip-address from your webserver and your blog should running awsome
+open a webbrower and open your fqdn.tld Otherwise the ip-address from your webserver and your blog should running awsome

 You could insert comments via webform.

-thast all and thank you for reading configurationfiles configurationfiles
+thast all and thank you for reading